vic/test_async/README.md

 However you can give `use TestAsync` a `do` block, which will be turned into a shared `ExUnit.CaseTemplate`.
+When using your own templates, do so on the do block.

 ```elixir
 defmodule App.NinjaTest do